Tom Atkins (actor): Early life

-and so, after leaving the navy, Atkins enrolled in college where he met a girl who was involved in a theatre group.
+and so, after leaving the Navy, Atkins enrolled in college where he met a girl who was involved in a theatre group.
 Atkins studied at Duquesne University in Pittsburgh and was a member of the Gamma Phi fraternity.
 He says: "I was in my 20s already when I got interested in acting and I liked it a lot."

 Career

 Atkins began his career in stage plays both on-and-off Broadway, before moving to Los Angeles to pursue a career in film and television.
 His first movie role was in The Detective, which starred Frank Sinatra.
 Talking of his experience working on his first feature film – and with Sinatra – Atkins says: "It was great!
 It was intimidating and frightening and scary but Frank was great.
 He was very easy to work with.
 He didn't like to do a lot of takes.
 But then it's not like we were doing Shakespeare."

 After appearing in TV series and movies, including portraying Lt.
-Alex Diel in seasons 1 and 2 of The Rockford Files, Atkins began working within the horror and science fiction genres.
+Alex Diehl in seasons 1 and 2 of The Rockford Files, Atkins began working within the horror and science fiction genres.
 He appeared in two films directed by John Carpenter: the 1980 ghost story The Fog and the 1981 science fiction thriller Escape from New York.
 His next role (this time a leading role) was the third installment of the Halloween franchise, the Carpenter-produced Halloween III: Season of the Witch (1982).

 He completed further work with George A. Romero, appearing in three of the director's projects: the anthology Creepshow (1982), written by Stephen King; the anthology Two Evil Eyes (1990), based on tales by Edgar Allan Poe; and Bruiser (2000).

 He portrayed Detective Ray Cameron in the 1986 cult horror film Night of the Creeps, a role Atkins calls his very favorite.
 He tells Classic-Horror magazine "It was the most fun film I've ever worked on.
 It was a pure giggle from beginning to end.
 The director Fred Dekker was very young and very talented and he went on to do The Monster Squad afterwards.
 I think he wrote a terrific film that was kind of a big put-on of '50s horror.
 And I had great lines in that movie!"